 Input: The app is opened using a smartphone or a tablet.
 The user interface loads and displays numerous functions, including the setting of the desired temperature.
 The app user issues a command by tapping on the relevant control panel.

-Output: After processing, the command is executed using an output device.
-In this example, this is the heating system that transports as much heating water to the radiators as necessary to reach the desired temperature.
-Depending on the output device used, the app user may be informed about the progress and the result of the command.
+Output: In this example, this is the heating system that transports as much heating water to the radiators as necessary to reach the desired temperature.

 This WiFi interface establishes a connection that enables you to remotely operate your central heating system via a user-friendly app.
 It also supports remote maintenance through Vitoguide.

 Designed for our trade partners to use, Vitoguide software offers an innovative way to monitor heating systems.For homeowners, this means you have the peace of mind of knowing engineer can be informed if your heating system experiences any problems before you have even noticed, while trade partners are able to keep a continual watch online over the heating solutions for which they are responsible.

 In addition to the ViCare app example given above, there are many other practical applications for smart home devices, such as lamps, music systems and entrance doors.
 Other examples include robotic vacuum cleaners, smart washing machines, security cameras and coffee machines.
 Homeowners can choose smart technology for many different reasons, but among the most important are energy savings, increased comfort and improved safety.